boothub-org/boothub-template-simple-java/skeleton/template/instructions.md

 Hello from {{appMainClass}}!
 ```

-See the [skeleton documentation](http://simple-java.boothub.org) for more info.
+See the [template documentation](http://simple-java.boothub.org) for more info.